Harlingen Collegiate High School: Academic rankings

-GreatSchools.org rates ECHS a 9 out of 10, and gave the school the 2019 College Success Award based on its success in preparing students for college.
+GreatSchools.org rated ECHS a 9 out of 10, and gave the school the 2019 College Success Award based on its success in preparing students for college.

 History

-Harlingen Consolidated Independent School District (HCISD) established Early College High School in Fall 2007, creating the 3rd public high school (and the 1st specialized high school) in the city.
+Harlingen Consolidated Independent School District (HCISD) established Early College High School in the fall of 2007, creating the third public high school (and the first specialized high school) in the city.
 It initially had a partnership with Texas State Technical College Harlingen (TSTC), which offered high school students the opportunity to complete an associate degree or Certificate program at no cost.
 The ECHS students who successfully graduated from TSTC usually received an Associate of Science in Biology, a Certificate of Completion in the Academic Core Curriculum, or a Certificate of Completion in the Certified Nurse Assistant Program.
 The original ECHS campus was located on Pecan Street, across from the TSTC Harlingen campus and next to the TSTC on-campus dorms.
-Students would take high school classes at the ECHS campus and would walk across the street to take college classes at TSTC Harlingen.
+Students would take high school classes at the ECHS campus and walk across the street to take college classes at TSTC Harlingen.

-The Owl mascot was adopted in 2007.
-It follows the HCISD tradition of high school bird mascots, where the Owl was chosen specifically to symbolically represent ECHS's academic focus and mission.
+The owl mascot was adopted in 2007.
+It follows the HCISD tradition of high school bird mascots, and the owl was chosen to represent ECHS's academic focus and mission.
 The mascot's illustration is an altered and recolored (retired) 1997 primary logo from Rice University.
-The primary color Black was chosen to represent the traditional color of graduation gowns, and the secondary color Khaki was inspired by the faculty's tendency to wear khaki colored slacks when representing ECHS at official HCISD functions.
-While Khaki is one of the official colors, Yellow and Gold is often substituted in its place for ECHS event decorations, printed banners and brochures, letterman jackets, and diplomas.
-This color scheme was changed to Orange and Navy in 2021 as ECHS transitioned and rebranded to Harlingen Collegiate High School.
+The primary color black was chosen to represent the traditional color of graduation gowns, and the secondary color khaki was inspired by the faculty's tendency to wear khaki colored slacks when representing ECHS at official HCISD functions.
+While khaki is one of the official colors, yellow and gold are often substituted in its place for ECHS event decorations, printed banners and brochures, letterman jackets, and diplomas.
+This color scheme was changed to orange and navy in 2021 as ECHS transitioned and rebranded to Harlingen Collegiate High School.